canjs/can-define-backup/doc/prototype.backup.md

-@function can-define-backup/can-define/map/map.prototype.backup backup
+@function can-define-backup.backup backup
-@parent can-define-backup/can-define/map/map.prototype
+@parent can-define-backup.defineMap

 @description Save the values of the properties of an Map.